 Get a fast and free car insurance rate comparison

-If the policyholder's windshield is cracked or destroyed during an automobile accident that the driver of the insured vehicle caused, the repairs would be covered by the policyholder's collision coverage.
+If the policyholder's windshield is cracked or destroyed during an automobile accident that the driver of the insured vehicle caused, the windshield repair would be covered by the policyholder's insurance coverage.

-If a motorist's windshield has been cracked or broken, it's the policyholder's responsibility to report the incident to their insurer and to take action to prevent further damage if possible.
-If drivers wait to take reasonable action and this leads to further damage, their policy provider may deny the claim.
+In the case of a broken or cracked windshield, it is the driver's responsibility to report the incident to their insurance company and to take action to prevent further damage if possible.
+If drivers wait to take reasonable action and this leads to further damage, their policy provider may deny the insurance claim.

 Although most lending companies require lessees to purchase policies that already include comprehensive and collision coverage, those protections are not required by state law.
 Adding protections to an auto insurance policy can be costly, so motorists are encouraged to start comparing car insurance quotes online to efficiently evaluate dozens of sample rates at once.